My Design Strategy: The Five P's

 PATIENCE - Design has a lot of moving parts, timelines, and people involved.
 I am not necessarily the most patient person but I have trained myself to slow down with projects in order to do my best work.
 For example, the design phase of a project can take weeks.
 Lining up contractors can take months, furniture deliveries, etc. The finished product will always be beautiful, but it will require patience!

-PERCOLATE - This is the most important to me.
+PONTIFICATE - This is the most important to me.
 (Though my kids hate this word. :) I find that decision making in design is so personal and there are many layers with the process.
 On Monday I may love a certain sofa and/or fabric in a room and by Tuesday I am going a different direction.
 This part of the process can be the most fun in design so I have learned to enjoy the search and embrace all facets of the project.
 Open myself up to new colors and ideas and I will get clarity along the way, I just have to trust my instinct and enjoy the ride.
 I have respect for the process so I try not to rush into any short term decisions, or impulse purchases.
-I give myself a time period in which to entertain different themes and ideas for a project, percolate, and then finalize the decisions so that I can stay on task.
+I give myself a time period in which to entertain different themes and ideas for a project, and then finalize the decisions so that I can stay on task.

-PERFECTION-LITE - So, I have a degree of Obsessive Compulsive Disorder; my family would say it is severe but I think it is quite normal. :) I am not necessarily a perfectionist which I am thankful for in the world of design, but I do like things a certain way.
+PIVOT - So, I have a degree of Obsessive Compulsive Disorder; my family would say it is severe but I think it is quite normal.
+I am not necessarily a perfectionist which I am thankful for in the world of design, but I do like things a certain way.
 I find that when working on projects I need to be open to pivoting often.
 Making a room perfect is not possible as our perception can be so different from a finished product.
 Relax and do my best.
 Focus and balance.

 PEACE - Once the process is complete I think it is important to be at peace with the project.
 There is an end to each one, where the camera comes out and the room(s) are complete.
 I try to enjoy this conclusion as much as possible and be at peace with all of the parts of the puzzle.